 The Tests for Overactive Bladder

-Seeking treatment for an overactive bladder is essential because it significantly improves your quality of life.
+Seeking treatment is essential because it significantly improves your quality of life.
 Your doctor may prescribe medication that helps control the symptoms of overactive bladder.
 Beyond medication, bladder training and pelvic floor exercises can also be extremely useful in relieving symptoms of overactive bladder.
 Certain lifestyle changes can also bring a great deal of relief.
 For example, patients can reduce the amount of liquid they drink just prior to bedtime as well as reduce the amount of caffeine they drink since caffeine is a diuretic substance.

 If you feel like you have an overactive bladder, Georgia Urology can help.
 Contact us today to schedule an appointment.